mhardcastle/vla-pipeline-singularity/README.md

 A complete run of the continuum, Stokes I calibration and self-calibration pipeline with JVLA continuum data should now start -- it may take several days.

+## credits

+Brendan Webster wrote the original CASA singularity recipe.
+Martin Hardcastle ported to Rocky 8 and added pipeline functionality.
+CASA pipescripts are adapted from the NRAO pages.